coldstar1993/o1js-to-zkvm/crates/o1-verifier-zisk/README.md

 logic (reused verbatim from [`crates/pickles-verifier`](../pickles-verifier)), different zkVM shell.

-The program proves the statement:

-> *"I ran the Pickles wrap-proof verifier on this `VerifiableProof` and it
-> returned `true`."*

-i.e. it produces a zk-STARK attesting that a Mina blockchain SNARK was verified correctly inside the ZisK zkVM.
+It produces a zk-STARK attesting that a Mina blockchain SNARK was verified correctly inside the ZisK zkVM.

 ## Layout

-This is a **self-contained ZisK workspace** (not a member of the parent `cronos-to-zkvm` workspace, because the guest is compiled for the ZisK RISC-V target by `cargo-zisk`, not by the parent's host `cargo build`).
+This is a **self-contained ZisK workspace** (not a member of the parent `o1-to-zkvm` workspace, because the guest is compiled for the ZisK RISC-V target by `cargo-zisk`, not by the parent's host `cargo build`).
 It follows the standard `cargo-zisk new` shape: